sayalipanchal97/atliq-motors-ev-market-study/README.md

 ### Project Overview

-AtliQ Motors aims to expand its presence in the Indian Electric Vehicle (EV) market, where its market share is currently less than 2%.
+AtliQ Motors aims to expand its presence in the Indian Electric Vehicle (EV) market, where its market share is less than 2%.
 This project involves a detailed market study of the existing EV landscape in India, analyzing state-wise and maker-wise sales trends from 2021 to 2023.
-The objective is to identify high-growth regions, competitive market dynamics, and key success factors to guide Atliq Motors in:
-  - Selecting the right models for launch based on market demand
-  - Targeting high-potential states & cities with strong EV adoption
-  - Positioning Atliq Motors competitively against leading EV brands By leveraging these insights, Atliq Motors can develop a data-driven expansion strategy to increase its market penetration in India.
+The objective is to provide insights into EV market size, growth potential, and competition in India so that the executive team can make informed decisions about market entry

 ### Tools and Technologies Used